tcorbettclark/sql-constructor/README.md

 ## Example

 A simple example will illustrate the approach.
-From the perspective of SQL the subquery is unnecessary, but is used purely to show composition.
+From the perspective of SQL the subquery is unnecessary; it is used purely to show composition.

 ```python
 import sqlcon